Kitware/VTK/Rendering/WebGPU/README.md

 ```

 The implementation uses *lazy initialization* that is thread-safe and loads on
 first access.
-It uses `RTLD_GLOBAL` so existing `wgpu::` C++ calls work without
+The library is opened with global symbol visibility, so direct
+calls to the WebGPU C API resolve against it without modification.
+Missing
-modification.
-Missing libraries are reported at initialization (not link time),
+libraries are reported at initialization (not link time), with clear diagnostic
-with clear diagnostic messages.
-If functions are unavailable, wrappers return
+messages.
+If functions are unavailable, wrappers return safe values for graceful
-safe values for graceful fallback.
+fallback.

 ### Architecture

 The implementation consists of three layers:

-1. **vtkWebGPUProcTable** (C interface): Low-level dlopen/dlsym wrapper that
+1. **vtkWebGPUProcTable** (C interface): Low-level `vtkDynamicLoader` wrapper
-   loads the WebGPU implementation library and resolves function pointers using
+   that loads the WebGPU implementation library and resolves function pointers
-   the runtime's proc address function.
+   using the runtime's proc address function.

 2. **vtkWebGPUProcLoader** (C++ RAII singleton, internal): Wraps the proc table
    with lazy initialization.
 Provides `IsLoaded()` and `Load()` methods and